CTurt/JuSt-ROP/README.md

 # JuSt-ROP
-JavaScript ROP framework.
-For directly writing ROP chains in JavaScript before executing them via a browser exploit.
+A framework which lets you directly write dynamic ROP chains in JavaScript before executing them via a browser exploit.

+Using JavaScript to write and execute dynamic ROP chains gives us a tremendous advantage over a standard buffer overflow attack.

+For one thing, we can read the modules table and calculate the addresses of all gadgets before we trigger ROP execution, bypassing ASLR.

+We can also read the user agent of the browser, and provide a different ROP chain for different browser versions.

+We can even use JavaScript to read the memory at our gadgets' addresses to check that they are correct.

+Writing ROP chains dynamically, rather than generating them with a script beforehand, just makes sense.

+## Porting to your exploits
 All gadgets and chains shown here were tested on PlayStation 4 firmware 1.76.
-To use this with any other exploit you will need to make several manual tweaks (for 32bit, you should replace `* 8` with `* 4` for example).
+To use this with any other exploit you will need to make several manual tweaks (for 32bit, you should replace things like `* 8` with `* 4` for example).

-## Porting to your exploits
 Expose the following globally:
 * `getU8(address)`, `getU64(address)`, and `setU64(address, value)`
 * `stackBase`